paketo-buildpacks/gradle/README.md

 # `gcr.io/paketo-buildpacks/gradle`

-The Paketo Gradle Buildpack is a Cloud Native Buildpack that build Gradle-based applications from source.
+The Paketo Buildpack for Gradle is a Cloud Native Buildpack that build Gradle-based applications from source.

 ## Behavior